jelocodes/jelocodes.github.io/_posts/2017-05-19-a_neophyte_programmers_sourcecode.markdown

 Incredulously I turned to face the stranger who had somehow replaced my father while I wasn't looking.

 Yeah, it's a brave new world alright.
-And if you happen to be one of the people that can see it flooding with code, then why not learn fast and make waves?
+And if you happen to be one of the people that can see it flooding with code, then why not learn how to make waves?

 ![](https://media.giphy.com/media/ZiE2Yj0Hym1yM/giphy.gif)
 > #minswan.